AdobeDocs/workfront.en/help/quicksilver/wf-api/general/event-subs-api.md

 | 401 (Unauthorized) |The apiKey provided was empty or deemed invalid. |
 | 403 (Forbidden) |The user, which matches the provided apiKey, does not have administrator access. |

-Passing a&nbsp;subscription resource&nbsp;as the body of a&nbsp;request (with the content-type being&nbsp;“application/json”) results in an event subscription being created for the object specified.
+Passing a&nbsp;subscription resource&nbsp;as the body of a&nbsp;request (with the content-type being&nbsp;"application/json") results in an event subscription being created for the object specified.
 A response code of 201 (Created) indicates the subscription was created.
 A response code other than 201 means the subscription was **NOT** created.

 >[!NOTE]
 >
->&nbsp;The “Location” response header contains the URI of the newly created event subscription.
+>&nbsp;The "Location" response header contains the URI of the newly created event subscription.

 **Response Headers Example:**